threefoldfoundation/info_sdk/src/3_smartcontract_for_it/smartcontract_details.md

 owned by one of the 3Bots listed in the reservation data (in the `signatures_provision` and `signatures_delete` fields).
 These fields also define the minimum amount of signatures required.
-For example, a signature request for provisioning might list 3 3Bot ids which can sign, but only specify a `quorum_min` of 2.
+For example, a signature request for provisioning might list 3 3Bot ids which could sign, but only specify a `quorum_min` of 2.
 As such, only 2 out of the 3 listed 3Bot ids would need to sign before the node is allowed to deploy the workloads.

 #### Signature validity

 A signature is created by signing a piece of data using a private key.
-Afterwards, the corresponding public key can be used to check if the signature is valid.
+Afterwards, the corresponding public key could be used to check if the signature is valid.
 A [signature field](#signingsignature) is valid if it meets the following conditions:

 - It contains at least the minimum amount of signatures required, as defined in